pujithajetti/Fake-Image-Detection/README.md

 | InceptionV3 | 77.39% | Inception architecture for efficient recognition | ~108 MB |
 | Custom Model | 95.02% | Custom CNN with 9 layers | ~30 MB |

+📥 Download Pre-trained Files & Dataset

+Due to large file sizes, the following folders are hosted on Google Drive:

+✅ saved_models/
+✅ Pretrained_Models/
+✅ archive/ (Dataset files)

+🔗 Download Link:
+### 🚀 **[👉 CLICK HERE TO DOWNLOAD FILES] (https://drive.google.com/drive/folders/1tYw8nm9cAy-xIFtJdvNb2ZIHsahd-0Oo?usp=sharing)**

+How to Use the Downloaded Files

+Download all folders from the Drive link.

+Place them inside your main project directory.

+Ensure the folder structure matches the structure shown below.

+Then proceed with running training or prediction scripts.

 ## 🚀 Quick Start

 ### 1. Setup Environment